High blood cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.

 1. Eat a healthy balanced diet.

-• Choose a variety of whole and minimally processed foods at every meal.
-This means foods that are either not packaged or have few ingredients.
+• Choose a variety of whole and minimally processed foods at every meal and snack.
+These are foods that are recognizable in their original form or have few ingredients.

 • Fill half your plate with vegetables and fruit at every meal.
-Choose vegetables and fruit for snacks.
-Select fresh, frozen or canned vegetables and fruit.
-You want them to be plain, without sauce, sugar or salt added.
+Choose vegetables and fruit for snacks, using fresh, frozen or canned without added sauce, sugar or salt.

 • Choose whole grains.
 Look for whole grain breads, barley, oats (including oatmeal), quinoa, brown rice, bulgur, farro, etc.

-• Mix up the centre of your plate.
-Choose more vegetarian options such as beans, lentils, tofu and nuts.
-Include vegetarian options as often as possible in your weekly meal plan.
-Make sure your meat is lean, poultry without the skin and include fish a couple of times per week.
-Limit your portion sizes.
+• Mix up your plate.
+Choose vegetarian options such as beans, lentils, tofu and nuts more often.
+When eating meat, go for lean cuts, poultry without the skin and include fish a couple times a week.
+Watch your portion sizes.

 • Choose lower fat dairy products or alternatives with no added sugar.
 Select 1% or skim milk, plain yogurt and lower fat cheeses.

-• Plan healthy snacks with at least 2 different types of food.
-For example try: hummus and baby carrots; apple wedges and lower fat cheese or plain yogurt with berries.
+• Plan smart snacks.
+Pair two different food types like hummus and carrots, apple slices and low fat cheese or plain yogurt with berries.

 • Drink water or lower fat plain milk to satisfy thirst.